 At all of my themed events, I go the extra mile to embody the theme.
 Sometimes, I mascarade as a decoration.
 When I decided on a Tacos y Tequila theme for a recent event I planned, I naturally drew to a Frida Khalo-esque flower crown.

-Unbeknownced to me, the outdoor venue would experience some pretty serious "force majeure," event speak for terrible weather.
-Who knew wind could become such an issue.
-With that, the entire decorative landscape blew away from fruition.
-And I was left with nothing but a DIY photobooth and flower wall at the venue.
+Unbeknownst to me, the outdoor venue would experience some pretty serious "force majeure," event speak for terrible weather.
+Who knew wind could become such an issue and eventually blow the entire decorative landscape away?
+I was left with nothing but a DIY photobooth and flower wall at the venue.
 Luckily, my flower crown and I were there to make up for things.

 In the past, I've found it pretty difficult to find the right kind of flower headbands.
 They're usually sparse, muted in colour and have tiny little buds.
 Which would be a great option for Coachella, but for a full force, blooming flower crown I turned to my glue gun to make my dreams a reality.